'Somebody's missing her': Roadside rescuers try to find owner of plush pig | CBC News

 How is it that no one has come forward yet to claim the toy by now?

-As both Mullen and Nancy Peckford, the Mayor of North Grenville, pointed out, the municipal centre — which features two arena surfaces — draws both locals and out-of-towners.
+As both Mullen and North Grenville Mayor Nancy Peckford pointed out, the municipal centre — which features two arena surfaces — draws both locals and out-of-towners to the community just south of Ottawa.

 "Her owner may not reside here in North Grenville," Peckford said.
 "That's why we've been working so hard to spread the word."